No expiration date

 -

-Established in 1630, the church later became a center of the Transcendentalist movement.
+Originally established in 1630, this church later became a center of the Transcendentalist movement.

 - Home of Elizabeth Putnam, anti-suffragist and first woman to preside over a state electoral college. (pass by)